buberdds/TwigDebugBundle/README.markdown

 Experimental GET arguments
 --------------------------

-?block
-To visualize where the twig content blocks are used.

 &hierarchy
 Require the ?templates argument.
 Will attempt to display the template hierarchy at the bottom of the page. (which template is included by who).